bdwalker238/tecnotes/content/posts/postgres_1882025_post1.md

 Items to consider
 ---

-* Using Azure Storage Account SAS Tokens can be useful, as ensures the repo1-azure-key in pgbackrest regular changes.
+* For Azure SAS tokens to be useful with pgbackrest you need to ensure '--expiry "expirydate"' expiry's after next Azure Storage Account SAS Token generatation, and ensure you automate rotating the SAS tokens on regular bases.
+If you do not do this your backups and/or archiving will Fail.

-* For Azure SAS tokens to be useful with pgbackrest you need to ensure '--expiry "expirydate"' expiry's after next Azure Storage Account SAS Token generatation, and backup or you automate rotating the SAS tokens on regular bases.
+* Using Azure Storage Account SAS Tokens can be useful, as ensures the repoX-azure-key in pgbackrest regular changes.

 Final thoughts
 ---